20 -21 April, Trissur — Bharata Yatra 2010

 Amma sang many old bhajans along with a few newer ones.
 Her satsang stressed values in society, the importance of dispassion, and warned of Kerala’s dependence on intoxicants.

 Amma’s humanitarian efforts played a part in the programs.
-During the evening program the first night, scholarships were awarded to dozens of children.
+During the first night’s evening program, scholarships were awarded to dozens of children.
 This was part of the ashram’s ‘Vidyamritam’, which seeks to relieve growing suicide rates in Kerala by providing free educational scholarships to the poor.

-Working capital was also distributed to several members of the ‘Amrita self help’ group.
-This charity seeks to train and enable the women and poor villagers in a trade, by which they may become self-sufficient.
+Working capital was also distributed to several members of the ‘Amrita self-help’ groups.
+This charity seeks to train and enable women and poor villagers in a trade, by which they may become self-sufficient.

 The children of Amrita Vidyalayam school displayed Trissur’s rich cultural heritage with dances, dramas, and speeches by young students.